glouppe/info8002-large-scale-data-systems/README.md

 Your report should be formatted using the LaTeX template [`template-report-reading-assignment.tex`](https://glouppe.github.io/info8002-large-scale-data-systems/template-report-reading-assignment.tex).

+Your project should be submitted  by **December 18, 2020 at 23:59** on the [submission platform](https://submit.montefiore.ulg.ac.be/).

 ### Reading assignment

 Your task is to read and summarize a scientific paper in the field of distributed systems.
 You are free to select one among the following two papers: